BigLambor/synapse/DESIGN_SPECIFICATION_V2.md

     setTimeout(() => {
       this.emit('task:accepted', {
         taskId: 'task_001',
-        acceptedBy: 'user_leo',
+        acceptedBy: 'user_李四',
-        message: 'Leo has started working on this task' })
+        message: '李四 has started working on this task' })
     }, 8000)
   }